 Method 2: Adding A Fine Layer of Grit to your Paint

 In my college ceramic classes, I began experimenting with what I then called a primitive finish on my decorative gingerbread man candleholders (which I made, incidentally, with the same pattern that you can now download in my paper doll template).
 I made my primitive finish by combining acrylic paint with fine-particle sand.
 The tiny sand added an authentic primitive look to my acrylic-finish ceramics.
-The same method could be used for this tutorial on how to paint an antique silver finish, but instead of using spray paint, you’d want to mix paint with extremely fine grit (like this carbide grit for rock polishing on amazon) and apply with a paintbrush before wiping away with towels.
+The same method could be used for this tutorial on how to paint an antique silver finish, but instead of using spray paint, you’d want to mix paint with extremely fine grit (like this carbide grit for rock polishing at Amazon) and apply with a paintbrush before wiping away with towels.

 Understanding How Silver Tarnishes: Key to Replicating the Finish